As of December 6, all New York hospitals must guarantee a vegan option at every mealtime.

-Bill S1471A/A4072 was “passed overwhelmingly” in the Senate and the Assembly, last June.
-Governor Andrew Cuomo signed it into law on December 6.
+The bill — S1471A/A4072 — “passed overwhelmingly” in the Senate and the Assembly in June 2019.
+Governor Andrew Cuomo signed it into law five months later on December 6.

 New York’s Hospitals Embrace Meatless Mondays

 This isn’t the first time New York’s hospitals have been pushed to reduce the amount of meat served.
-Last August, Bellevue Hospital, the oldest public hospital in the nation, launched the Plant-Based Lifestyle Program, which works with patients to incorporate more vegan food into their diets as a means of preventative medicine.
+In 2018, Bellevue Hospital, the oldest public hospital in the nation, launched the Plant-Based Lifestyle Program, which works with patients to incorporate more vegan food into their diets as a means of preventative medicine.

-Earlier this year, the city’s Health + Hospitals division introduced Meatless Mondays for NYC’s 11 public hospitals.
+In early 2019, the city’s Health + Hospitals division introduced Meatless Mondays for NYC’s 11 public hospitals.
+According to Dr. Mitchell Katz, president and CEO of Health + Hospitals, the scheme is about encouraging healthy choices.

-Dr. Mitchell Katz, the president and CEO of Health + Hospitals, said in a statement, “we want to empower our patients to live their healthiest lives by introducing them to healthier foods that they may choose once they’re discharged.”
+“We want to empower our patients to live their healthiest lives,” he said.
+“By introducing them to healthier foods that they may choose once they’re discharged.”

-The shift towards vegan food is being championed by a number of influential figures in New York, including vegan Brooklyn Borough President Eric Adams, who reduced severe symptoms of his type-2 diabetes through a whole food, plant-based diet.
+The shift towards vegan food is currently being championed by a number of influential figures in New York, including vegan Brooklyn Borough President Eric Adams, who reduced severe symptoms of his type-2 diabetes through a whole-food, plant-based diet.

-Adams said “our shared goal is to create a healthier Big Apple, one where our government institutions support healthful dietary choices.
+“Our shared goal is to create a healthier Big Apple,” said Adams.
+“One where our government institutions support healthful dietary choices.
 Hospitals have a unique opportunity to influence patients and families in rethinking the nutritional quality of their meals.”